 The agency conducted the study earlier this year to measure how the store, which Walmart wants to build on the corner of University Boulevard and Brodhead Road, will affect Moon's traffic flow and roadways.

-Township officials last week settled a lawsuit with Walmart Stores, Inc. Walmart sued the township last year in an effort to amend several conditions of the township's land-development plan for the project.
+Township officials last week a lawsuit with Walmart Stores, Inc. Walmart sued the township last year in an effort to amend several conditions of the township's land-development plan for the project.

 Jason N. Klipa, director of public affairs and government relations for Walmart in Pennsylvania, said in a statement that Walmart is "happy that the appeal has been satisfactorily resolved."